siyao-7/11775-hws/spring2021/hw2/README.md

 ```
 Or you can follow this [link](https://github.com/opencv/opencv-python/issues/126#issuecomment-621583923) to build the latest OpenCV from source.

 + Step 1.
-Extract SURF keypoint features at a frame rate of 1.5, meaning that we will extract one frame of features every 20 frames. *Please implement the get_keyframes function.*
+Extract SURF keypoint features at a frame rate of 1.5, meaning that we will extract one frame of features every 20 frames. *Please implement the get_keyframes function. feat_fps=1.5 should mean that the keyframe_interval is 5 for 30fps videos.*
 ```
 $ python surf_feat_extraction.py videos surf_feat/ --feat_fps 1.5
 ```
 This will take 2-4 hours and 25 GB disk space.
+(We experimented with a i5-core CPU machine.)

 + Step 2.
 K-Means clustering